Beokro/cpython_pattern_matching/README.md

 * TYPE(node) == while_stmt
 * number of children can be 4 or 7 depending on whether there is an ‘else’ statement
 * REQ(CHILD(node, 2), COLON) can be used to access what should be the first : and require it be an actual : token

+# How to handle Grammar contains '*'

+* use NCH( const node* n ) to determine the number of chiild and number of time that ( xxx ) * repeated itself, sset it to x
+* use asdl_seq_new to create a container seq that will hold x elements
+* use asdl_seq_set to set each element in seq
+* return the node